ExeErik/pushok/README.md

 ## Security

-If you discover any security related issues, please email edamov@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email erik@exeerik.de instead of using the issue tracker.

 ## Credits

 - [Arthur Edamov][link-author]
+- [Erik Exner][link-author2]
 - [All Contributors][link-contributors]

 ## License